RTTW 2021 – 2nd October 2021

 We have all lost comrades in the various conflicts since the end of the Second World War and we shall never forget them.

 The ride is huge and massively enjoyable and the meeting up with old mukkas, at the National Arboretum, is awesome.
-But, there is a non-denominational service, very short, when we observe the Last Post silence and remember.
+There is a non-denominational service, very short, when we observe the Last Post, observe silence and remember.
 It is a very solemn, reflective and sobering moment.
 We remember that it could have been our name on the Wall, our live that was sacrificed, our family that was grieving.

 Ride to the Wall 2019